When it comes to an outdoor excursion during the winter months, clothing can make or break your experience.

 Sure, this can sometimes mean taking a layer off, but savvy winter adventurers choose the right options.

-This might mean wearing an outer shell that packs down into a small carry bag (slinging a heavy jacket over your shoulder for half your hike can be a real pain).
-It could also mean choosing options with airflow zippers that can be adjusted as your ramble.
+This might mean wearing an outer shell that packs down into a small carry bag (slinging a heavy jacket over your shoulder for half of your hike can be a real pain).
+It could also mean choosing options with airflow zippers that can be adjusted as you ramble.